grip-on-software/jenkins-config/README.md

 ## Installation

-See https://pkg.jenkins.io/debian-stable/ for complete instructions for installing Jenkins on Ubuntu.
+See https://pkg.jenkins.io/debian-stable/ for more complete instructions for installing Jenkins on Ubuntu.
 We assume you have root privileges.

 ```